Nonresonant Raman control of ferroelectric polarization: Introduction

 Despite the great potential the Raman force holds for manipulating material structures, it has not been achieved.
 The atomic excursion driven by this approach via near-infrared or visible laser excitation has been perturbative, and these prospects have been hindered by the concomitant excitation of carriers and subsequent heating-induced sample damage~\cite{Dastrup2017}.
 Here, we demonstrate that it is possible to overcome this challenge by employing nonresonant ultrashort pulses with low photon energies significantly below the bandgap.
-We first achieve this in a prototypical ferroelectric, lithium niobate (LiNbO$_3$), using mid-infrared (MIR) pulse excitation and concurrently monitoring the lattice dynamics using femtosecond stimulated Raman scattering and second harmonic generation (SHG).
+We achieve this in a prototypical ferroelectric, lithium niobate (LiNbO$_3$), using mid-infrared (MIR) pulse excitation and concurrently monitoring the lattice dynamics using femtosecond stimulated Raman scattering and second harmonic generation (SHG).
 Large-amplitude displacements of the ferroelectric soft mode, driven by nonresonant Raman excitation, reverse both the sign of the Raman tensor coefficients and the second harmonic phase, indicating ferroelectric switching and excitation of angstrom-level displacements.
-Further, we show that the Raman mechanism provides a simple explanation for the transient nature of the switching.
-We extend this to tin selenide (SnSe), a material with a more complex energy landscape beyond a double-well potential, requiring simultaneous excitation of multiple modes to trigger phase transitions.
-Using time-domain Raman scattering and time-resolved x-ray diffraction to monitor the structural response, we observe the suppression of $A_g$ Raman modes beyond a critical MIR field strength, indicating the formation of a new phase with dramatically different optical properties.